-Wild animals have a lot to worry about – from food, shelter and staying away from predators, to all kinds of hazards from humans.
+Wild animals have a lot to worry about – from food, shelter and staying away from predators, to all kinds of human hazards.
 It’s not uncommon for wild animals to get stuck in things we throw away, or things that get left in their environment.
-Especially in the fall and winter, there are a few common examples that Wild ARC receives calls about.
+There are a few common examples that the BC SPCA’s Animal Helpline receives calls about.

 Mid-October to December is the annual mating or ‘rutting’ season for deer.
 During rutting season, you might see deer rubbing their antlers on trees, scraping the ground with their hooves, or see deer “pushing” each other around.
-As the deer bucks rub their antlers on trees and bushes, they might accidentally get tangled in Christmas lights, garden netting, or other low-hanging strings.
+As the deer rub their antlers on trees and bushes, they might get tangled in Christmas lights, garden netting, or other low-hanging strings.

 Take a look around your yard to make sure it’s safe for wildlife and free from items that could get tangled.
 Hang your Christmas lights up high to avoid an antler tangle.

 If the material is tangled only in the antlers, the situation will often resolve on its own.
 When the deer shed the velvet from their antlers at the end of the season, they’ll shed any tangled material too.
 But, the deer may need help if the material gets caught and slows them down, or if it tightens around their neck.

 If you see an adult deer stuck and they can’t move, call the Conservation Officer Service at 1-877-952-7277.
 A Conservation Officer may be able to help sedate and free them.
 If the deer is still able to move around, this may not be possible with people and traffic in the area.
 Sedating a deer can be startling, causing them to run off or bolt into traffic, which may cause an accident or further injury before the sedative has time to take effect.